gb160/gb160.github.io/info.md

 # Contact and Support

-If any issues or questions arise, then feel free to email support:
+If any issues or questions arise, then feel free to contact support:

 <a href="{{ site.data.social-media.email.href }}{{ site.data.social-media.email.id }}" class="btn">email support</a>